falcosecurity/falcosidekick/README.md

   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

 statsd:
-  # forwarder: "" # The address for the StatsD forwarder, in the form "host:port", if not empty StatsD is enabled
+  forwarder: "" # The address for the StatsD forwarder, in the form "host:port", if not empty StatsD is enabled
-  # namespace: "falcosidekick" # A prefix for all metrics
+  namespace: "falcosidekick." # A prefix for all metrics (default: "falcosidekick.")

+dogstatsd:
+  forwarder: "" # The address for the DogStatsD forwarder, in the form "host:port", if not empty DogStatsD is enabled
-  # tags: "" # A comma-separated list of tags to add to all metrics
+  namespace: "falcosidekick." # A prefix for all metrics (default: "falcosidekick.")
+  # tag :
+  #   key: "value"

 webhook:
   # address: "" # Webhook address, if not empty, Webhook output is enabled